canonical/checkbox/checkbox-ng/docs/usage.rst

 ^^^^^^^^^^^^^^^^^^^

 Anything that Plainbox captures and stores during test execution can be exported to a file using the exporter system.
-The two most commonly used exporters are JSON (versatile and general) and XML (for internal Canonical use).
+The three most commonly used exporters are tar.xz, html and xlsx.

 JSON Exporter
 -------------